infamousjoeg/authn-iam-ec2-demo/README.md

 ## Configuration

 The demo script reads the following environment variables.
-Default values are provided in `authn-iam-ec2.py` for convenience, but they should be overridden for a real deployment.
+Default values were removed so these must be defined before running the script.

 - `CONJUR_APPLIANCE_URL` – URL of the Conjur appliance or Conjur Cloud instance
 - `AUTHN_IAM_SERVICE_ID` – service ID of the IAM authenticator
 - `CONJUR_AUTHN_LOGIN` – Conjur host identity (e.g., `host/aws-ec2/<account-id>/<role-name>`)
 - `CONJUR_ACCOUNT` – Conjur account name (usually `conjur`)
-- `CONJUR_CERT_FILE` – (optional) path to the Conjur SSL certificate; only required when connecting to a self‑hosted Conjur instance
+- `CONJUR_CERT_FILE` – path to the Conjur SSL certificate when connecting to a self‑hosted Conjur instance
+- `TARGET` – set to `cloud` when using Conjur Cloud (the default), otherwise the script expects `CONJUR_CERT_FILE`
 - `CONJUR_SECRET_ID` – identifier of the secret to fetch

 Export these variables before running the script, for example: